Refinitiv/Real-Time-SDK/Java/README.md

 # Maven Central

-For ease of product use, as of the ESDK 1.2 release, Thomson Reuters maintains its ESDK Jar files on Maven Central.
+For ease of product use, as of the ESDK 1.2 release, Refinitiv maintains its ESDK Jar files on Maven Central.

 You can download ESDK libraries and dependencies from Maven Central using several different tools, specific procedural instructions are not included here.
 Maven uses the following syntax to specify ESDK dependencies: